Jachdich/text-meme-editor/README.md

     - p to switch to pen tool (draws with selected character)
     - o to switch to paint tool (changes colour of chars)
     - t to switch to text tool (type characters directly)
+    - g to set the current foreground and background colour to the colour of the currently selected character
     - enter to toggle pen down
     - with the pen down, no controls work except pen up.
 This is so you can type in text mode.
  - In colour palette focus: